From Solutions to Problems: The Problem with Solutions in B2B SaaS Industry

 What exactly is a “customer problem”, to which software is a “solution”, even in principle?

-I submit that a key reason for the frequent inadequacy of today’s B2B software is that product development teams don’t really understand what customer problems they are solving.
+A key reason for the frequent inadequacy of today’s B2B software is that product development teams don’t really understand what customer problems they are solving.
 At most, the understanding is superficial.

 “A solution can only be as good as your understanding of the problem… This is non-controversial.
 Like an irrefutable fact.”